Faculty Research Grants

 - Submit the appropriate Fordham Accounts Payable or HR paperwork completed with everything except the budget numbers and authorizing signature.

-- Each grantee must submit an FRG summary report of his/her scholarly activity by October 1, 2021 and is required to present a talk at a Faculty Research Day event.
+- Each grantee must submit an FRG summary report of their scholarly activity by October 1, 2023 and is required to present a talk at a Faculty Research Day event.

 V. Non-Allowable Expenses

-- Funds cannot be used to compensate yourself or any other member of the Fordham Faculty or Staff.
+- Funds cannot be used to compensate any other member of the Fordham Faculty or Staff.

 - Funds cannot be used to reimburse travel expenses for attendance or presentation at conferences, but for academic journal editors, travel would be allowable if it is designed to recruit articles, meet with authors, and promote the journal at book exhibits at major conferences.